Financial Aid Award Letters

 Video: For information on how to compare letters from different schools, view the video, “4 Tips on How to Read Award Letters.”

+As a first step, decode the acronyms.
 After you submitted the Free Application for Federal Student Aid (FAFSA), the U.S. Department of Education sent you a Student Aid Report (SAR).
 Your SAR summarized the data from your FAFSA and indicated your official Expected Family Contribution (EFC).
 A school subtracts the EFC from the cost of attendance (COA) to determine your financial need.
 Another way of looking at it is COA - EFC = your financial need and the amount of your award.

 - Family income